 Draped in a sick, twisted, and demented sense of paranoia, Paul Verhoeven’s Elle is a psycho-sexual character study of a woman in control.
 While there isn’t much to take away from this film, the sheer authenticity in Isabelle Huppert’s performance plus a screenplay that constantly pushes boundaries makes this film an incredible thriller that laughs at you for judging it too soon.

-Read The Complete Review Here.
+Read The Complete Review of Elle.

-42. Blue Jay | Director: Alexandre Lehmann | Language: English.
+42. Blue Jay | Director: Alexandre Lehmann | Language: English

 Alexandre Lehmann’s Blue Jay is a lovely, melancholic stroll down the love that coulda, shoulda, woulda.
 Shot in beautiful black & white Blue Jay works because of the charming and elusive chemistry between Mark Duplass & Sarah Paulson.
 They make the long lost couple feel real & genuine while the dialogues evoke nostalgia that makes and instant connection.
 Blue Jay is about interactions, shared histories and those few moments of guilt that remain with us forever.

-Read Complete Review Here.
+Read The Complete Review of Blue Jay.

-41. Évolution | Director: Lucile Hadzihalilovic | Language: French.
+41. Évolution | Director: Lucile Hadzihalilovic | Language: French

 Lucile Hadzihalilovic’s Evolution is a hypnotic tale of body horror set on a dystopian island.
 Where ghostly skinny women conceive boys without the help of men.
 Evolution is a hard film to follow.
 It sometimes feels like a feverish fable of motherhood in which sick boys begin to doubt their own existence, sometimes a creepy, atmospheric horror film that’s about the vast existence of a human populous without the presences of the other sex, and most essentially a coming of age film about a small boy coming with terms with the strangeness of the world he lives in.
 Watching Evolution is a truly unsettling and infuriating experience.
 It’s an act of becoming one with the ocean, like an ink of innocence dissolving into the vast sea of angst.
 Evolution is the most beautiful nightmare, a perfect watch for curious minds who are willing to dive deeper to catch the red starfish.

-40. Jackie | Director: Pablo Larraín | Language: English.
+40. Jackie | Director: Pablo Larraín | Language: English

 Like a somber opera about death, grief and repressed emotions, Pablo Larrain’s Jackie is 2 in a row for the modern master who has broken the shackles of the conventional biopics with this and Neruda.
 Jackie is not just an account of a death and the aftermath it’s a brilliant jab at mythmaking – drawing a thin line of blood and paranoia between reality and performance.
 Also, Portman is godlike (the accent takes a little time to get used to, though).

-39. I, Olga Hepnarová | Director: Petr Kazda, Tomás Weinreb | Language: Czech.
+39. I, Olga Hepnarová | Director: Petr Kazda, Tomás Weinreb | Language: Czech

 I, Olga Hepnarová chronicles the life of Olga.
 A 22-year-old who mowed down eight strangers on a Prague sidewalk in 1973.
 Drenched in beautiful frames that evoke isolation and silent trauma, I, Olga Hepnarova is a brilliant re-telling of the life of a troubled teenager who just wished to be left alone.
 The way the directors subtly investigate the psychological aspect of Olga’s character is applause worthy.
 It both manages to make the viewers sympathetic and never seems to sensationalize a criminal activity that is supposedly the center of the film.

-38. Interrogation | DIRECTOR: VETRIMAARAN | LANGUAGE: TAMIL.
+38. Interrogation | Director: Vetrimaaran | Language: Tamil

 Probably the mostly brutally honest and realistic Tamil film ever made.
 Vetrimaaran’s Interrogation convinces you that innocence is not only dead but it’s continuously tortured under the shoes of the greater power.
 Interrogation is a film that accounts the total lack of empathy that the system of the country has come down to.
-The realities and reactions in the film erases all the possibilites of justice.
+The realities and reactions in the film erases all the possibilities of justice.
 The brutality is presented on a scale that has never been shown before.
-Interrogation is a film that is rudundant to our times & needs to be seen at any cost.
+Interrogation is a film that is redundant to our times & needs to be seen at any cost.

-Read The Complete Review Here.
+Read The Complete Review of Interrogation.

 The Coen brothers are not at their best here, and yet they churn out a film that’s so diverse and satirical in its representation of the 50’s Hollywood that it aptly formulates a sense in today’s world.
 Hail, Caesar features movies inside movies, sets inside sets, dance numbers inside dance number, noir inside comedies, doppelgangers, God almighty, communists & a fucking submarine.
 It’s a Wes Anderson film about a studio fixer’s dilemma that’s not made by Wes Anderson.

-36. Raman Raghav 2.0 | Director: Anurag Kashyap | Language: Hindi.
+36. Raman Raghav 2.0 | Director: Anurag Kashyap | Language: Hindi

 There’s a strange smile that appears on your face as you watch Ramanna dismantling his victims in Anurag Kashyap’s Raman Raghav 2.0.
 Its not because Kashyap somehow magically manages to justify the mystifying murders in his film, nor because he tries to ground you into rooting for his killing machine, but because the film jabs at that side of a human brain which has violence and anarchy all over its surface.
 He kicks a dark, blunt hole in your head, one that shakes you to the moment of spine chilling, psychotic disorder.
 Here’s a film that never steps back on its delivery of evil.
 It piles a dozen of grim shenanigans in front of your eyes and just keeps increasing the weight until you gasp or possibly choke yourself to death.